tFAQs-Frequently asked Questions Women Travelers have about Uganda

 What should I pack for My trip to Uganda?

-What you need to pack for your trip to Uganda depends on why you are visiting the country.
-If you are coming on business, we suggest that you dress more formally for a convention.
-Ugandans like to dress smart, especially in the capital city of Kampala.
+What you need to pack for your trip to Uganda depends on why you visit the country.
+If you are coming on business, we suggest that you dress more formally for a convention—Ugandans like to dress smart, especially in the capital city of Kampala.

 If you are coming for a Safari, what you will pack will depend on the type of Safari you will be on.